patricebechard/rasa/docs/core/rules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Rules can describe requirements which have to be fulfilled for the rule to be
 applicable.
-To do so, add any information about the prior conversation, before the
+To do so, add any information about the prior conversation under
-``...``:
+``condition:``.

 .. code-block:: yaml

     rules:

     - rule: Only say `hello` when the user provided a name
-      steps:
+      condition:
       - slot: user_provided_name
         value: true
-      - ...
+      steps:
       - intent: greet
       - action: utter_greet

 Not Predicting `action_listen` at the End of a Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rules default to wait for the next user message when they finished their last step:
+By default, rules will wait for the next user message when finished with the last step:

 .. code-block:: yaml